SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     basic iamge with other installed app stack into the new image via Dockerfile.

-    Dockerfile initial image to automate building image, and easy-est shiping.
+    Dockerfile initial image to automate building image, and easyest shiping.

 14.[Notes about seperatedly installing Linux via Docker on Mac(Chinese)](https://juejin.cn/post/6941284080029794312)